thucnhu/convert_fastq_to_fasta/README.md

-# Convert FASTQ to FASTA file
+# Convert .fastq to .fasta

-FSATQ and FASTA are two different file formats to store nucleotide sequence and its quality scores.
-This repo includes two programs to convert FASTQ to FASTA and vice vera.
+FastQ and FastA are two different file formats to store nucleotide sequence and its quality scores.

-## Command to read FASTQ and FASTA file

-`cat filename`
+This repo includes two programs to convert between the two file types.

+Use this command to read the files after generating:

+``cat :filename:``

 Have fun playing around!